teambit/docs/docs/getting-started/welcome.md

 - Start with step-by-step video guides to walk you through every step from creating a component to building a full-blown micro-applications architecture that scales and accelerates development, delivery, and innovation.
 Coming soon!

+Follow our [YouTube Channel](https://www.youtube.com/c/Bitdev) to see videos on Building with Bit.

 ### Help and feedback :raising_hand: